 "One goal with the program is to connect students with professionals in the area and introduce them to the many opportunities in South Bend/Mishawaka.”

-— Matthew Stackowicz, Director of Career Development and Experiential Learning
+— Matthew Stackowicz, Director of Center for Career Development

 Projects help students work toward getting a job before graduation.